Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 He swam across the Rhine

-holding his civvies over his head to keep them dry,
+holding his stolen civvies overhead to keep them dry,

 and, though tempted, decided against eating slugs,

-preferring one more risky raid of a farmer’s food stores.
+preferring another risky raid of a farmer’s food stores.

 Back at home, he completed